pmengine/gitlesson/gitlesson.md

 We change our user name, email, colours and line endings.

-Now we can set an editor (I use Atom, most of you use Notepad ++, a couple use Sublime):
+Now we can set an editor (I use Atom, most of you use Notepad++, a couple use Sublime):

 ```BASH
 $ git config --global core.editor "atom --wait"